Protestant work ethic: Basis in Protestant theology

-Protestants, beginning with Martin Luther, conceptualized worldly work as a duty which benefits both the individual and society as a whole.
-Thus, the Catholic idea of good works was transformed into an obligation to consistently work diligently as a sign of grace.
+According to the theory, Protestants, beginning with Martin Luther, conceptualized worldly work as a duty which benefits both the individual and society.
+Thus, the Catholic idea of good works was transformed for Protestants into an obligation to consistently work diligently as a sign of grace.
 Whereas Catholicism teaches that good works are required of Catholics as a necessary manifestation of the faith they received, and that faith apart from works is dead and barren, the Calvinist theologians taught that only those who were predestined to be saved would be saved.

 For Protestants, salvation is a gift from God; this is the Protestant distinction of sola gratia.
 In light of salvation being a gift of grace, Protestants viewed work as stewardship given to them.
 Thus Protestants were not working in order to achieve salvation but viewed work as the means by which they could be a blessing to others.
 Hard work and frugality were thought to be two important applications of being a steward of what God had given them.
 Protestants were thus attracted to these qualities and strove to reach them.

-There are many specific theological examples in the Bible that support Protestant theology.
-Old Testament examples abound, such as God's command in Exodus 20:8-10 to "Remember the Sabbath day, to keep it holy.
+There are many specific theological examples in the Bible used to support a work ethic.
+Old Testament examples abound, such as God's command in Exodus 20:8–10 to "Remember the Sabbath day, to keep it holy.
 Six days you shall labor, and do all your work, but the seventh day is a Sabbath to the Lord your God."
 Another passage from the Book of Proverbs in the Old Testament provides an example: "A little sleep, a little slumber, a little folding of the hands to rest, and poverty will come upon you like a robber, and want like an armed man."

 The New Testament also provides many examples, such as the Parable of the Ten Minas in the Book of Luke.

 The Apostle Paul in 2 Thessalonians said "If anyone is not willing to work, let him not eat."

-Protestant theology shares its origins with other and older Judeo-Christian theologies, if for no other reason than that it shares some of the same source documents.